Claude Vivier: Funeral and reactions

 As Vivier left behind no will, it was ultimately decided by Paris authorities to cremate his remains on 23 March 1983, as his body had been too bludgeoned and decomposed for morgue workers to embalm him.
 He was cremated at the Père Lachaise Crematorium, and his ashes were transported to Montreal for burial.
 A small ceremony was held in Paris on the same day, with his remains being substituted by a small wooden box in an improvised casket.
 Many of his friends and musical contemporaries were in attendance, including Grisey and Murail.

-A proper funeral was held in Église Saint-Albert-le-Grand du Montréal on 14 April, what would have been Vivier's thirty-fifth birthday.
+A proper funeral was held in Église Saint-Albert-le-Grand de Montréal on 14 April, what would have been Vivier's thirty-fifth birthday.
 The music performed there included the psalm setting from Ojikawa (1968), one of the earliest works in his catalogue.
 His ashes were placed in Laval's Salon Funéraire Dallaire.
 An official memorial concert followed on 2 June in the auditorium of Salle Claude Champagne, with performances of pieces including Prolifération (1969), Pianoforte (1975), Shiraz (1977) and Lonely Child (1980).

 As news of his death spread throughout France and his native Québec, many of Vivier's colleagues and former teachers were shocked.
 Gilles Tremblay would say he was, "completely surprised" and, "... when he died we were very sad.
 But in a certain way I was furious.
 I was furious against him.
 You know, you don't have the right, when you have such talent, to be so stupid!"
 Some would question if he had any motive or incentive to have himself killed, especially as the composer was chronically depressed and known to have a fascination with death.
 Harry Halbreich would say after Vivier was attacked in January, "... we begged him to move, but he ignored these warnings, driven by who knows what horrible fascination with the darkness that he was so afraid of".
 Vivier's close friends Thérèse Desjardins and José Evangelista, conductor Vladimir Jurowski and others would suggest he had intentionally arranged his own death.
 There is no concrete evidence to suggest this, however.